California State Senate: Leadership

-The lieutenant governor is the ex officio president of the Senate, and may only cast a vote to break a tie.
-The president pro tempore is elected by the majority party caucus, followed by confirmation of the full Senate.
+The lieutenant governor is the ex officio president of the senate, and may only cast a vote to break a tie.
+The president pro tempore is elected by the majority party caucus, followed by confirmation of the full senate.
 Other leaders, such as the majority and minority leaders, are elected by their respective party caucuses according to each party's strength in the chamber.

-The current president pro tempore is Democrat Toni Atkins of San Diego.
-The minority leader is Republican Brian Jones of Santee.
+As of 2025, the president pro tempore is Democrat Mike McGuire of Geyserville.
+The majority leader is Democrat Lena Gonzalez of Long Beach, and the minority leader is Republican Brian Jones of Santee.

 Terms of office

 Each state senator represents a population roughly equivalent to the State of Delaware.
-As a result of Proposition 140 in 1990 and Proposition 28 in 2012, members elected to the legislature prior to 2012 are restricted by term limits to two four-year terms (eight years), while those elected in or after 2012 are allowed to serve 12 years in the legislature in any combination of four-year State Senate or two-year State Assembly terms.
+As a result of Proposition 140 in 1990 and Proposition 28 in 2012, members elected to the legislature prior to 2012 are restricted by term limits to two four-year terms (eight years), while those elected in or after 2012 are allowed to serve 12 years in the legislature in any combination of four-year state senate or two-year state assembly terms.

-Members of the State Senate serve four-year terms.
-Every two years, half of the Senate's 40 seats are subject to election.
-This is in contrast to the State Assembly, in which all 80 seats in the Assembly are subject to election every two years.
+Members of the state senate serve four-year terms.
+Every two years, half of the senate's 40 seats are subject to election.
+This is in contrast to the state assembly, in which all 80 seats in the assembly are subject to election every two years.

 Meeting chamber

-The red tones of the California State Senate Chamber are based on the British House of Lords, which is outfitted in a similar color.
+The red tones of the California State Senate chamber are based on the British House of Lords, which is outfitted in a similar color.
 The dais rests along a wall shaped like an "E", with its central projection housing the rostrum.
 The lower tier dais runs across the entire chamber, there are several chairs and computers used by the senate officers, the most prominent seat is reserved for the secretary who calls the roll.
 The higher tier is smaller, with three chairs, the two largest and most ornate chairs are used by the president pro tempore (right chair) and the lieutenant governor (left chair).
 The third and smallest chair, placed in the center, is used by the presiding officer (acting in place of the pro tem) and is rarely sat in as the president is expected to stand.
 There are four other chairs flanking the dais used by the highest non-member officials attending the senate, a foreign dignitary or state officer for example.
 Each of the 40 senators is provided a desk, microphone and two chairs, one for the senator, another for guests or legislative aides.
-Almost every decorating element is identical to the Assembly Chamber.
-Along the cornice appears a portrait of George Washington and the Latin quotation senatoris est civitatis libertatem tueri ("It is a senator's duty to protect the liberty of the people").
+Almost every decorating element is identical to the assembly chamber.
+Along the cornice appears a portrait of George Washington and the Latin quotation senatoris est civitatis libertatem tueri ("It is the duty of the senator to guard the civil liberties of the Commonwealth").